armywalrus/Web-Design-Challenge/README.md

    Uses a Bootstrap grid for the visualizations.

- - A "Data" page that displays a responsive table containing the data used in the visualizations, as a bootstrap component.
+ - A "Data" page that displays a responsive table containing the data used in the visualizations, as a Bootstrap component.

+ This was website was made using html to display the data, CSS to format the data, and a bit of JavaScript ("Plots" dropdown and popups).